philou/philou.github.com/_posts/2021-04-08-how-to-make-change-stick-by-training-part-time-technical-agile-coaches.markdown

 > "I was shocked when I heard the devs chose to abandon disciplines that had helped to save the business" [[Robin Dymond](https://twitter.com/robindymond) [extremeprogramming@groups.io](https://groups.io/g/extremeprogramming/topic/what_has_changed_for_you_over/39418691?p=Created,,,200,1,0,0)]

-> The previous team we worked with, which we have now quit, used to mob while we were there, seems not to be mobbing anymore :haussement_d'épaules: [Someone on [Okiwi](https://okiwi.org/) slack]
+> The previous team we worked with, which we have now quit, used to mob while we were there, seems not to be mobbing anymore 🤷🏽 [Someone on [Okiwi](https://okiwi.org/) slack]

 I guess we have all faced this situation.
 Wasted work is never fun.
 If this repeats too often, it can make us question the usefulness of our jobs.
 If we are not careful, this can lead to burnout!